Angola: Portuguese colonisation

 The slave trade was abolished in Angola in 1836, and in 1854 the colonial government freed all its existing slaves.
 Four years later, a more progressive administration appointed by Portugal abolished slavery altogether.
 However, these decrees remained largely unenforceable, and the Portuguese depended on assistance from the British Royal Navy and what became known as the Blockade of Africa to enforce their ban on the slave trade.
 This coincided with a series of renewed military expeditions into the bush.

 By the mid-nineteenth century Portugal had established its dominion as far north as the Congo River and as far south as Mossâmedes.
 Until the late 1880s, Portugal entertained proposals to link Angola with its colony in Mozambique but was blocked by British and Belgian opposition.
 In this period, the Portuguese came up against different forms of armed resistance from various peoples in Angola.

 The Berlin Conference in 1884–1885 set the colony's borders, delineating the boundaries of Portuguese claims in Angola, although many details were unresolved until the 1920s.
 Trade between Portugal and its African territories rapidly increased as a result of protective tariffs, leading to increased development, and a wave of new Portuguese immigrants.

-In 1925, an expedition to Angola was conducted by American naturalist explorer Arthur Stannard Vernay.
+In 1925, an expedition to Angola was conducted by English-born American naturalist explorer Arthur Stannard Vernay.
 Between 1939 and 1943, Portuguese army operations against the Mucubal, whom they accused of rebellion and cattle-thieving, resulted in hundreds of Mucubal killed.
 During the campaign, 3,529 were taken prisoner, 20% of whom were women and children, and imprisoned in concentration camps.
-Many died in captivity from undernourishment, violence and forced labor.
+Many died in captivity from undernourishment, violence and forced labour.
 Around 600 were sent to Sao Tome and Principe.
 Hundreds were also sent to a camp in Damba, where 26% died.